Rickymare/playground/shell_scripts/lampstamp/README.md

 ### Lamp Scripts

-LAMP scripts for installing LAMP with wordpress
+LAMPstamp scripts for installing LAMP with wordpress

 ### Technologies used